microsoft/mcp-interviewer/CONTRIBUTING.md

 Constraints can be selected via the CLI using either their full name or shorthand code.

+### Statistics

+#### Contributing New Statistics

+To add new statistics to the MCP Interviewer, create new classes in `src/mcp_interviewer/statistics/`:

+1. Inherit from `Statistic` base class (or `FunctionalTestStepStatistic` for test-specific stats)
+2. Implement the `compute()` method that yields `StatisticValue` instances
+3. Focus on data analysis and calculation logic
+4. Return structured data that report classes can format for display
+5. Let the report classes handle formatting and presentation

+Statistics modules are responsible for data computation and aggregation, while report classes handle the visual formatting and markdown generation.

+### Reports

 ## Contributing New Reports

 To add new report sections, create a new class in `src/mcp_interviewer/reports/`: